Lights, camera, baby! Penn State Health Children’s Hospital AngelEye cameras help parents keep watch

 Penelope was born on Dec.
 28, 2020, two weeks premature.
 Even before she arrived, dozens were praying for her.
 Pre-birth examinations showed she would suffer from birth defects, such as Dandy-Walker Syndrome, a rare genetic disorder that causes a shrunken cerebellum.
 At first, doctors believed her chances for survival were small.

 “She’s been defying the odds,” said mom Brittany Baumgartner.
-Her parents brought her to Penn State Children’s Hospital’s Neonatal Intensive Care Unit (NICU) from a nearby hospital shortly after she was born because she wasn’t breathing and had to be intubated.
+Her parents brought her to Penn State Health Children’s Hospital’s Neonatal Intensive Care Unit (NICU) from a nearby hospital shortly after she was born because she wasn’t breathing and had to be intubated.

 More than a month later, Penelope is a feisty, 6-pound little charmer with a full head of brown hair.
 Her mom and dad and relatives across the Harrisburg region watched her transformation via video feed from the NICU’s AngelEye Health camera.